 Electricity

 Repair category 2

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.

-There is no evidence of a recent test.
+The installation in this property appears relatively modern but there is no evidence of a recent test.
+Our valuation assumes no significant upgrades are recommended by such a test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.

-G as
+Gas

 Repair category -

 Notes Not applicable.